ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 I noticed the following trade-offs:

 - Tests can be flaky (Simply rerunning a failing test can make it succeed)
-- Tests on iOS take awhile to run
+- Tests on iOS take a while to run
 - Appium is slower than for example running tests directly with Espresso or XCUITest
 - Documentation can be outdated and is scattered around the web
 - Setting up an environment for iOS and Android takes a lot of time initially
 - UI tests can differ for each platform
-- Sending key events can be very slow, which make test run very slow
+- Sending key events can be very slow, which make the tests run very slow
-- You need good knowledge of WebDriver API's to write good tests
+- You need a good knowledge of WebDriver API's to write good tests
 - Debugging is hard, I mostly relied on console.log statements.
 - Testing on Android needs to happen with Chrome Browser version 54+.

-For Android we are limited to recent Android API's and devices with Chrome browser version 54+, this means we can not test older devices, or devices with older Android versions.
+For Android we are limited to recent Android API's and devices with Chrome browser version 54+, this means we can not test older devices or devices with older Android versions.

 Setting up a local Appium server also takes a lot of setup and configuration, but this can be circumvented if you decide to go for a cloud testing provider like Saucelabs.